Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Results

 Between 2017 and 2019, the field began transitioning to semi-automated techniques.
 These methods combined manual efforts with automated tools to enhance the SATD detection process.
 The figure illustrates a gradual increase in the adoption of semi-automated approaches during this time, often utilizing regular expressions or Part-of-Speech (POS) tagging to reduce developer workload and improve consistency.

-The period from 2020 to 2022 marked a significant move towards fully automated SATD detection methods.
-As depicted in the figure, there was a notable rise in the use of automated techniques, indicating the maturation of the field.
-These approaches employ advanced technologies such as natural language processing (NLP), machine learning (ML), and deep learning (DL) to automatically detect technical debt with minimal human input.
-As we move into 2023 and 2024, the trend toward automation in SATD detection continues to grow.
-The figure shows that automated methods have become the primary approach, outpacing manual and semi-automated techniques.
-This suggests that the future of SATD detection will likely focus on refining automated tools, possibly integrating more advanced AI and ML models.
+The period from 2020 to 2022 marked a significant shift toward fully automated SATD detection methods.
+As shown in the figure, there has been a notable increase in the use of automated techniques, reflecting the maturation of the field.
+These approaches employ advanced technologies such as ML and DL to automatically detect technical debt with minimal human intervention.

+From 2023 onward, automated methods have become the dominant approach, clearly surpassing manual and semi-automated techniques.
+In both 2024 and early 2025, automated detection continued to expand, confirming its position as the leading methodology.
+This trend suggests that the future of SATD detection will likely focus on refining automated tools, with greater reliance on AI-driven techniques to enhance accuracy, efficiency, and adaptability.

 As presented in Table~\ref{tab:tb_methodology}, the methodologies are classified into three broad categories: Manual, Semi-Automated, and Automated approaches.
-These categories are determined based on the extent of human intervention and the utilization of NLP, ML, DL, Transformers models.
+These categories are determined by the extent of human intervention and the use of Heuristic, ML, DL, and Transformer models.

-Manual approaches significantly depend on human intervention, usually requiring the manual annotation of code comments or other textual software artifacts to detect SATD.
-Manual methods solely rely on NLP techniques.
-There is no application of ML, DL, or Transformers in the manual category, as these techniques are generally used for more automated processes.
+Manual approaches significantly depend on human intervention, typically requiring manual annotation of code comments or other textual software artifacts to detect SATD.
+Manual methods rely solely on heuristic-based techniques.
+There is no application of ML, DL, or Transformer in the manual category, as these techniques are generally used for more automated processes.
 These methods are frequently time-consuming but offer high precision in identifying subtle or context-specific technical debt items.
-For example, Potdar and Shihab \cite{Potdar2014AnDebt} conducted research using source code comments from several open-source projects.
+For example, Potdar and Shihab \citep{Potdar2014AnDebt} conducted research using source code comments from several open-source projects.
 They manually classified comments as SATD or non-SATD based on specific comment patterns.
-Similarly, Maldonado and Shihab \cite{Maldonado2015DetectingDebt} employed manual labeling to construct a dataset for SATD that focused on several specific types of debt, including design debt, requirement debt, documentation debt, test debt, and defect debt.
-This strategy was critical in establishing baseline datasets that could subsequently be utilized to train automated classifiers \cite{Maldonado2017UsingDebt}.
+Similarly, Maldonado and Shihab \citep{Maldonado2015DetectingDebt} employed manual labeling to construct an SATD dataset focused on several specific types of debt, including design debt, requirement debt, documentation debt, test debt, and defect debt.
+This strategy was critical in establishing baseline datasets that could subsequently be utilized to train automated classifiers \citep{Maldonado2017UsingDebt}.